matthewwachter/td-shadertoy/README.md

 - Requests the json object from the API
 - Modifies the shader code
-- Generates and routes the samplers
+- Generates and routes samplers

 ![Screenshot3](images/screenshot3.JPG)